roubles/casing/README.md

 ### Camel Case - *no* digits allowed - Upto 3 upper case letters

-To be proper camel case a word - *no* digits allowed - Upto 3 upper case letters
+To be proper camel case a word with *no* digits allowed and upto 3 upper case letters, a word:
 * Must start with a lower case alphabet (a through z)
 * Must have no digits (0 - 9)
 * MUST have no spaces, punctuation or special characters